swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Privileged Access Management (PAM) Trust

+> PAM (Privileged access managment) introduces bastion forest for management, Shadow Security Principals (groups mapped to high priv groups of managed forests).
+These allow management of other forests without making changes to groups or ACLs and without interactive logon.
+Temporary Group Membership also introduced so perms only given for set time.
+Enumeration

+Requirements:
-Require: Windows Server 2016 or earlier
+* Windows Server 2016 or earlier

 If we compromise the bastion we get `Domain Admins` privileges on the other domain

 * Default configuration for PAM Trust